 Pedestrians in Dayton Can Be Held Liable for Accidents, Too

-If a driver or pedestrian is proven guilty of breaking any of these road-sharing laws, that party may be at fault for any resultant accidents.
-Similarly, if a vehicle operator breaks any driving rules and strikes a pedestrian in the process, they may be held liable for the pedestrian’s damages.
+If a driver or pedestrian is proven guilty of breaking any road-sharing laws, that party may be at fault for any resulting accidents.
+Similarly, if a vehicle operator breaks any driving rules and strikes a pedestrian, they may be liable for the pedestrian’s damages.

 A Motor Vehicle Driver